tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 Use the arrow keys to move.
 You can press 'P' to pause the game, or 'N' to advance the game by a single frame.

-This is a fairly faithful recreation of the original Ms. Pac-Man game, with some differences.
-In particular, there are no bonus fruits.

 ## Writing an agent

 You can enhance the MyAgent class to build a custom agent that controls Ms. Pac-Man.
 On each tick, the game will call your implementation of the tick() method, where you can decide which action Ms. Pac-Man should take.